dendronhq/dendron-site/vault/dendron.release.changelog.0-2-x.md

 ### Docs

 -   [dendron.so](https://dendron.so) is now published using the new 11ty framework
--   add [[publishing to github guide|dendron.topic.publishing-legacy.github]] using github actions
+-   add [[publishing to github guide|dendron.topic.publish-legacy.github]] using github actions

 ## 0.20.2